 Students with previous postsecondary education from a regionally or nationally accredited school may be eligible to receive credit for previous courses.
 Applicants requesting transfer credits for comparable undergraduate and graduate level courses completed in a country other than the United States must have their transcripts evaluated by an outside credential evaluation company.
 Undergraduate courses will be eligible for transfer only if they were completed with a grade of C- or higher.
 Graduate level courses will be eligible for transfer if completed with a C or higher.
-Undergraduate courses completed at Fremont University or its predecessors, Western College or Platt College, Cerritos, are eligible for transfer if completed with a D or better.
+Undergraduate courses completed at Fremont University or its predecessors, Western College or Platt College, Cerritos, are eligible for transfer if completed with a D or better (see Transfer Credit Policy for Paralegal Program below).
 Students requesting a transfer evaluation must submit the following: